What is the process?

 What if my problem still isn't resolved?

 Very occasionally, some problems may not be so easily resolved.
-If you can't reach a satisfactory solution within your graduate school, you may wish to seek additional advice.
-Other options independent of your graduate school include:
+If you can't reach a satisfactory solution within your faculty or department, you may wish to seek additional advice.
+Other options independent of your faculty or department include:

 - The University of Melbourne Student Union provides a free, confidential and independent advocacy service for students